Galaxy-SynBioCAD/rpRanker_image/README.md

 ### Cache

-The ranker requires pre-parsing a number of files before this is able to be run:
+The ranker requires pre-parsing a number of files (listed in input_cache README.md) from equilibrator, retrorules and MetaNetX by running:

 ```
 python rpCache.py
 ```

-The program expects there to be a folder with a collection of files from equilibrator, retrorules and MetaNetX.
 It generates a folder with a collection of pickle files that are then used.

 ### Parse and Generate SBML's